 Today, we spend £358 billion a year shopping in the UK, with retailers’ marketing budgets accounting for over £22 Billion annually, with 50% spent on online marketing, from social media, to content marketing and online adverts.
 Yet, 80% of purchases happen in physical shops.
 The online world has an abundance of tools and technologies to enable the identification, segmentation and targeting of products and content at consumers, yet walking into the average shop is in many ways like walking into my grandparents’ shop in small town Cornwall, over 70 years ago.

-A few retailers, mainly led by the likes of Amazon Go in the US are leading the way on rolling out smart stores, with completely tracked and transformed shopping environments.
+A few retailers, mainly led by the likes of Amazon Go in the US are leading the way with their vision of the future of retail stores.
+Intent on rolling out smart stores, with completely tracked and transformed shopping environments.
 No tills, no payments, pressure sensitive shelves, cameras tracking movement and even dynamic pricing, based on times, dates and campaigns.

 But most retailers still display and utilise limited technological advancements which are typically confined to EPoS systems, some barcode scanners, a few digital signs and some snappy add-ons like staff tablets or phones, for stock checks and order taking in restaurants.
 When it comes to how the store is actually managed, how consumers are communicated with in store and how many of the facets of the store are run, a dizzying combination of emails, PDFs, faxes and even the good old telephone are still the methods that help run the average shop, with spreadsheets being used to coordinate a dazzling array of different mission-critical elements of what are, in many cases, multi-billion pound businesses.